-You can also move a field under Measures or Dimensions by clicking and dragging the field into its appropriate location.
+You can move a field under Measures or Dimensions by clicking and dragging the field into its appropriate location.
 A green check mark indicates that you can place your field without error.

-Note: Click (Clear Model, in the upper right corner) to clear the existing model and start over.
+Note: Click 4 (Clear Model, in the upper right corner) to clear the existing model and start over.

-- 2. If you have clicked Edit Source in the modeler to make changes to a SQL query or CSV flat file (delimiter, enclosure, or header), click Finish to update the metadata table. - If you disable columns that were previously enabled, a prompt appears in the modeler indicating that the data has been deleted.
-You must adjust the data in the modeler before proceeding. - 3.
-Click OK to update the data source.
+Note: If necessary, click (Edit Source) in the modeler to make changes to database table selections and joins, edit a SQL query, or CSV flat file Click Finish to save your updates.
+If you disable columns that were previously enabled, a prompt appears in the modeler indicating that the data has been deleted.
+You must adjust the data in the modeler before proceeding.